 St Nicholas Day Eve (Mikuláš)

-Taking place on December 5, the eve of St Nicholas Day, this holiday for children is celebrated with visits from a costumed St Nicholas, devil, and angel.
+On December 5, the eve of St Nicholas Day, this holiday for children is celebrated with visits from a costumed St Nicholas, devil, and angel.

 This Czech Mardi Gras festival takes place in February.